danitso/docker-control/README.md

 The subnet mask size for the virtual network.

-#### shared_drives.credentials
+#### sharing.credentials

-The username and password to use when accessing the shared drives.
+The username and password to use when accessing the shared directories.

 **Note:** The value must be specified as `username:password` or `computername\username:password`.
 The username will be prefixed with the current computer name, if the former format is used.

-#### shared_drives.letters

-A comma separated list of drive letters for the drives, which will be used for host mapped volumes.

-**Warning**: Drive sharing will fail, if the utility does not run in an elevated command prompt (`Run as administrator`).

 ## License